Posted by Travel Admin

 | Comments Off

 Even the most careful driver can be faced with an emergency situation.
+If the emergency happens in an unfamiliar area it is even more stressful.
 Use your common sense and these tips to help protect yourself from danger:

 - If your car should break down and you’re not near enough to one of your safe spots, follow these steps: